triton-inference-server/model_analyzer/docs/config.md

 **Important Notes**:
 * The Model Analyzer also provides certain arguments to the `perf_analyzer` instances it launches.
-These ***cannot*** be overriden by providing those arguments in this section.
 An example of this is `perf_measurement_window`, which is an argument to Model Analyzer itself.
+In some cases, those ***cannot*** be overriden by providing those arguments in this section, but in most cases, they will be.

 ### `<triton-server-flags>`